MicroFocus/universal-discovery-cmdb-samples/README.md

 * Get zone result

-  This use case shows how to activate a zone, then get the statistics and result of the zone.
+  This sample case shows how to activate a zone, then get the statistics and result of the zone.

   From the project root folder on your local machine, run the following command: